Seiðr: Óðinn and seiðr

 The 7th century Tängelgårda stone shows Óðinn leading a troop of warriors all bearing rings.
 Valknut symbols are drawn beneath his horse, which is depicted with four legs.

 British archaeologist Neil Price noted that "the realm of sorcery" was present in Óðinn's many aspects.

-In Lokasenna, according to the Poetic Edda, Loki accuses Óðinn of practising seiðr, condemning it as an unmanly art (ergi).
-A justification for this may be found in the Ynglinga saga, where Snorri opines that following the practice of seiðr rendered the practitioner weak and helpless.

 One possible example of seiðr in Norse mythology is the prophetic vision given to Óðinn in the Vǫluspá by the völva after whom the poem is named.
 Her vision is not connected explicitly with seiðr; however, the word occurs in the poem in relation to a character called Heiðr (who is traditionally associated with Freyja but may be identical with the völva).
 The interrelationship between the vǫlva in this account and the Norns, the fates of Norse lore, is strong and striking.

 Another noted mythological practitioner of seiðr was Gróa, who attempted to assist Thor, and who in the Svipdagsmál in a poem entitled Grógaldr "Gróa's spell" is summoned from beyond the grave.